ranger6/ca/tools/README.md

 $
 ```

-The openssl.cnf file is tweaked a bit (via the template):
+The openssl.cnf file from the tutorial is tweaked a bit (via the template):

-1. Make a copy of the openssl.cnf.template and openssl.cnf.cnf files to edit.
+1. Use the copies of the openssl.cnf.template and openssl.cnf.cnf put in the conf directory.
-2. Supply the real name and address information.
+2. Supply the real name and address information ("req_distinguished_name") by editing the copy of `openssl.cnf.template`.
 3. "dir" will be set to the actual directory ("ranna-ca/ca") when we run `initca`.
 4. Some optional info has been removed in the template file (problems with other tools?); be more relaxed about matching state/province names.
 5. A new property is introduced to avoid duplication: "ca_prefix".
 One sees how this matches our naming convention.
 It will be set when we run `initca`.
+6. Subject Alternative Names are supported via a few new definitions.
+These will need to be edited when creating server certificates.
-6. Some parts of the template are delimited by double braces: substitution will take place when `initca` processes the template.
+7. Some parts of the template are delimited by double braces: substitution will take place when `initca` processes the template.
-7. Edit the `openssl.cnf.cnf` file to define values to be substituted when the template is processed.
+8. Edit the `openssl.cnf.cnf` file to define values to be substituted when the template is processed.

 Here's the diff between the tutorial (`root-config`) and our template file (`openssl.cnf.template`) in this example: